What bitcoin scams look like and how to stay safe online.

 There are some common scams to watch out for.
 Most are rehashed versions of age-old tricks, but there are also a few new risks to watch out for.

 - Your everyday scam attempts

 Your everyday scam attempts

-If a Nigerian prince emails you to say that he just came into a fortune in bitcoin and wants to share it, it’s a scam.
+If a Nigerian prince emails you to say that he just inherited a fortune in bitcoin and wants to share it, it’s a scam.

-Watch for these kinds of attempts to get hold of your money.
+Watch for these kinds of attempts to get at your money.
 Don’t send money or bitcoin anywhere unless you know exactly who you’re sending it to.

 The Internet age brought a lot of viruses, malware and other nasties into the world.

 Unfortunately, the value, anonymity and entire digital nature of cryptocurrency means scammers can now make money a lot easier with dangerous downloads.